edominicduke/weather-report-app-streamlit/README.md

 # Weather Report App

 ## Overview
-This weather report app, developed for my AIPI 503 - Python Bootcamp class at Duke University, is intended to report the weather information of any US city that the user prompts for.
+This weather report app is intended to report the weather information of any US city that the user prompts for.
 The reported information includes the current temperature, humidity, and a brief description (cloudy, clear, etc).

 ## Getting Started